A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 10

-Comprised of three elements – a time announcement, a rotating light projection, and 12 metal figures – the artwork is brought to life by the flickering of candles in front of the figures.
+Comprised of three elements – a time announcement, a rotating light projection, and 12 metal figures – the artwork Vanitas is brought to life by the flickering of candles in front of the figures.

 As you pass by, the movement of air causes the flames to dance, casting enchanting shadows on the wall and creating a mesmerizing display before your eyes.